 If Congress stands by, "it would invite future presidents to use their power without any fear of accountability," he said.

 It appears unlikely that the House prosecutors will call witnesses, and Trump has declined a request to testify.

 The trial is expected to continue into the weekend.

 Trump's second impeachment trial is expected to diverge from the lengthy, complicated affair of a year ago.
 In that case, Trump was charged with having privately pressured Ukraine to dig up dirt on Biden, then a Democratic rival for the presidency.

 This time, Trump's "stop the steal" rally rhetoric and the storming of the Capitol played out for the world to see.

 The Democratic-led House impeached the president swiftly, one week after the attack.
-Five people died, including a woman shot by police inside the building and a police officer who died the next day of his injuries.
+Of the five who died, one was a woman shot by police inside the building and another a police officer who died the next day of his injuries.